-Enjoying a drink (or 2) is an important part of how we socialise & celebrate but unfortunately the energy in alcohol can drastically set back weight loss goals.
-Try these 7 tips to lower energy intake while drinking alcohol for better weight control over the Christmas & New Year's party season.
+Enjoying a drink (or 2) is an important part of how we socialise & celebrate but unfortunately the energy in alcoholic drinks can drastically set back weight loss goals.
+Try these 7 tips to lower energy intake while drinking alcohol for better weight control over the holiday season.

 1. Drink less